 Sharing concerns needs the participation of everyone involved in the conflict.
 Concerns and feelings are clearly stated.
 BVOPPM office representatives listen and collect the shared information.

-Deeper accepting others' solutions, skills, competence, and emotions is a slow process that may require time.
+A more in depth approval of others' solutions, skills, competence, and emotions is a slow process that may require time.
 The parties and the BVOPPM office representatives may schedule further sessions where the general acceptance is discussed.